iMikie/DBC-QuickRefs/README.md

 ###Markdown
 -

 Some people never left the 80's.
 For them the desktop publishing revolution never took place.
 Instead, they have markdown.
-Alas, you will have to learn it too.
+Alas, you will have to learn it too as it's kind of a standard in programmer land.

-How it works: rather than seeing your page as you work on it, you write plain text, putting in little secret codes that no one remembers.
+How it works: rather than seeing your page as you work on it like a normal editor, you write plain text, putting in little secret codes that no one remembers.
 Isn't that cute?
 Then there's the problem of how to see what it looks like.
 You need something that can translate markdown into HTML and your browser can't.

 On the Macintosh, [Markdown Pro](https://www.markdownpro.com) is a pretty good editing app, allowing you to type in the left pane and see the result in the right.
 It won't show linked images though.

-In GitHub, if you create a repository it will automativally create a readme.md file.
+In GitHub, if you create a repository it will automatically create a readme.md file.
 Look for the pencil icon.
 That will let you edit and preview right in the github browser page.
 While editing look for the preview tab.
 GitHub even colorizes your programming code (see below).

 Here we go.